-Over the last reporting period, we have expanded on this by including a modern slavery clause in our standard Purchase Order terms and conditions.
+We now include a modern slavery clause in our standard Purchase Order terms and conditions.
 This ensures that modern slavery is a focus in the engagement of all suppliers, regardless of the nature or commercial value of the engagement.
 In this clause, supply partners warrant that they have not and will not engage in conduct which contravenes modern slavery laws.